department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/product/product-outline.md

 **Key areas of value proposition:** Faster access, reduction data entry, safety, accuracy of information, convenience, workflow integration, productivity, and satisfaction

-<details> <summary>Increase faster access to care and more timely delivery of services by Veterans spending less time filling out forms</summary>
+<details> <summary>Increase faster access to care and more timely delivery of services, by Veterans spending less time filling out forms</summary>

 - Veterans forms can be pre-populated with known profile and health history sections, leaving only updates and current visit symptoms/screener to be completed by the veteran.

 </details>

-<details> <summary>By having an easy to use form entry tool, Veterans can ensure higher accuracy in health information is viewable by their care team</summary>
+<details> <summary>Increase in accuracy of health information that viewable by the Veteran care team, by having an easy to use form entry tool. </summary>

 - Reduce data entry duplication and user errors by populating the forms with the Veterans past medical history.
 - Reduce data entry by providing the Veteran ability to review and update changes in their health history to be integrated into the care team system.